THE STORY OF THE SPIKE

 joined Ontario Hydro (Toronto, Canada - now known as

-Hydro One) public utility.
+Hydro One).
 One of his first assignments was to observe

 field linemen repairing underground electric power cables.
 This is what

 he observed.
-Electrical power was shut off at both ends of the repair
+Electrical power to a specific cable was shut off at both ends of the repair

-was used to confirm that power was shut off between termination points.
+was used to identify that power was shut off between termination points.

 An experienced guess was made to cut into one of the exposed cables.